-Where there are places for some but not all applicants in each of the criteria distance from the centre of home address to the main entrance of the school will be the deciding factor, with priority being given to those whose address is nearest to the school entrance when measured by the shortest walking route along a recognised lit footpath.
-Measurements will be calculated using the Local Authority's Geographical Information System (GIS).
+Where there are places available for some, but not all applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance.
+Distance from home to school when measured by the shortest walking route will be the deciding factor.
+Measurements will be calculated using the Local Authority's Geographical Information System, (GIS.)